 Global brand and marketing officer, Marriott

-Right now, there’s huge pent-up demand; people feel as if they’ve missed out and want to make up for the last 18 months.
-Travel is such a part of who we are and, having been deprived of it, part of human nature is wanting to go back to the things that they have enjoyed in the past.
+Right now, there’s huge pent-up demand for travel.
+It is such a part of who we are and, having been deprived of it for so long, part of human nature is wanting to go back to the things that they have enjoyed in the past.